Account

 MyFlightBook (hours sync)

-Connect your own MyFlightBook pilot logbook to pull each aircraft's latest recorded hobbs and tach into MyTailLog.
-There is no app-wide account: in Profile → MyFlightBook you register your own OAuth app on MyFlightBook and paste its client ID and secret (the secret is stored server-side and never shown again), then click Connect and approve access.
+Connect your own MyFlightBookpilot logbook to pull each aircraft's latest recorded hobbs and tach into MyTailLog.
+There is no app-wide account: in Profile → MyFlightBook you register your own OAuth app on MyFlightBook and paste its client ID and secret (the secret is stored encrypted server-side and never shown again), then click Connect and approve access.
 Once connected, Sync matches your MyFlightBook aircraft to MyTailLog aircraft by tail number and records the ending hours from the most recent flight.

 Because matching is by tail, a shared aircraft can receive hours from any connected co-owner — whoever flew (and logged) most recently supplies the current reading.